SAP-samples/teched2025-AD165/exercises/ex5/README.md

 ---

 ### What is the Channel Manager?
-Administrators use the Channel Manager to define, edit, and get updates from remote content providers.
-When a new subaccount is configured, the *HTML5 Apps* content channel is available by default.
+Administrators use the Channel Manager to define, edit, and update content consumed from remote content providers.
+After the setup of Work Zone, the *HTML5 Apps* content channel is available by default out of the box.
 It enables administrators to easily integrate apps deployed on SAP BTP to Work Zone.
 The Channel Manager lets you:
 - Define new content channels based on SAP BTP destinations
 - Configure settings for content channels
 - Update a content channel manually.
 However, setting up automatic updates is usually the prefered solution.

 <p align="center"><img src="./images/ex5_02_0060.png" width="80%" /></p>

+**Please do not change the existing settings in this area.**

 1. Clicking the **New** button, you see that you can configure new content providers here, but also add an HTML5 Business Solution.
 This scenario enables providers of business solutions (SaaS) to share their business solution across subaccounts, by defining them as content providers.
 Both multi- and single-tenant business solutions are supported.

-Please do not change the existing settings in this area.

 ---